Oscar Gonzalez Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins' 4.26 team ERA ranks 16th among all MLB pitching staffs.
+- The Marlins' 4.26 team ERA ranks 14th across all MLB pitching staffs.

-- Marlins pitchers combine to allow the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- Marlins pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in baseball.

-- Garrett (0-0) gets the starting nod for the Marlins, his third this season.
+- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
+He has a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.

-- In his most recent time out on Saturday, the lefty threw 5 2/3 innings against the Arizona Diamondbacks, allowing one earned run while surrendering four hits.
+- In his last time out on Sunday against the Arizona Diamondbacks, the right-hander tossed six innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.